Cotati-Rohnert Park Unified School District

 The Cotati-Rohnert Park Unified School District (CRPUSD) is a school district in Sonoma County, California.

-The District serves approximately 6000 students in the cities of Cotati and Rohnert Park and neighboring areas of Sonoma County.
+The District serves approximately 6000 students in the cities of Cotati and Rohnert Park, the Sonoma State University census-designated place, and neighboring areas of Sonoma County.
 The district operates six elementary schools, two middle schools, a K-8 school, one comprehensive high school, a magnet school and charters two schools.

 The district's offices are located at 7165 Burton Avenue, Rohnert Park, CA 94928-3316.

 The district is supported by numerous school-connected organizations, which include PTAs, Boosters and the Education Foundation of Cotati & Rohnert Park, a non-profit organization founded in 1983 to provide private grants to the school district.
 Since its founding, the organization has made grants totaling over $850,000 to the district's schools.